Frequently Asked Questions

 What is the difference between a significant and minor change to a protocol?

 Minor changes can include (but are not limited to): a change from jugular vein to tail vein for obtaining a blood sample, or change in anesthetic agent.
 Significant changes can include, (but are not limited to): PI change, change in objective, switch from non-survival to survival surgery, change of species, withholding of analgesics, any increase in degree of invasiveness of a procedure or discomfort to an animal.
-Ask the Office of Compliance if you are unsure if your change is minor or significant.
+Ask the Office of Research Compliance if you are unsure if your change is minor or significant.

 If you need additional information, contact the Compliance Officer at 494-8918.